RJVB/osx-integration/README.md

 This component should still build against Qt 5.5.x; the other components need at least Qt 5.8 .
+* See the README.ALT files in the qmacstyle and qcocoa-qpa directories!! *

 ### QMacStyle
 A modified fork of the native macintosh style from Qt 5.9 (git) which doesn't